MUDAL/AUTOCROFT-MVP/README.md

 7. A small veroboard adapter to link I2C connections on the PCB ver 1.0 of the master to the LCD I2C adapter.
 8. Firmware to be developed for the ESP8266/ESP32 for sending data to the cloud.
 9. A common API to configure all I2C devices(I2CBusConfig) instead of repeating the same function calls in their Init functions (e.g. EEPROM_Init,BME280_Init).

+# Design Plans for version 2.0
+1. Master controller redesign
+2. LCD and keypad user interface should be removed
+3. Shifting user interface functionality to a mobile app
+4. The app and master controller would communicate via bluetooth